Nabilah Parkes

-Nabilah Aishah Islam Parkes (' Islam; born November 27, 1989) is an American activist and politician from the state of Georgia who is the Georgia State Senator for the 7th district as a result of the 2022 Georgia State Senate election.
+Nabilah Aishah Parkes (' Islam; born November 27, 1989) is an American activist and politician from the state of Georgia who served as the Georgia state senator for the 7th district from 2023 to 2026.
 She became the first Muslim woman in the Georgia State Senate.
 She previously ran to represent Georgia's 7th congressional district in 2020.

 Early life and education

-Islam was born in the United States to parents from Bangladesh and grew up in Norcross and Lawrenceville.
+Parkes was born Nabilah Islam in the United States to parents from Bangladesh and grew up in Norcross and Lawrenceville.
 Her father worked as a file clerk at the Internal Revenue Service and her mother, originally from Noakhali, worked various low-wage jobs, at one point as a cook at Hardee's and in a warehouse.
-An insurance company tried to deny health benefits to her mother after she took time off work due to a herniated disc, leading Islam to become an advocate for expanded healthcare.
+An insurance company tried to deny health benefits to her mother after she took time off work due to a herniated disc, leading Parkes to become an advocate for expanded healthcare.

-Islam graduated from Central Gwinnett High School and Georgia State University with a BBA in marketing.
+Parkes graduated from Central Gwinnett High School and Georgia State University with a BBA in marketing.
+She was a member of Alpha Xi Delta.

 Career

-Islam previously served as campaign manager for the first Atlanta City Council term of Andre Dickens, who was elected mayor of Atlanta in 2021.
+Parkes previously served as campaign manager for the first Atlanta City Council term of Andre Dickens, who was elected mayor of Atlanta in 2021.
 She also worked on the campaign of Jason Carter for Georgia governor and the presidential campaign of Hillary Clinton, and for the Democratic National Committee.
 She also served as senior advisor to the Gwinnett County Democratic Party in 2020.
 She re-chartered and served as President of the Gwinnett County Young Democrats in 2013.

 2020 congressional campaign

-Islam ran in the Democratic primary for Georgia's 7th congressional district in 2020.
+Parkes ran in the Democratic primary for Georgia's 7th congressional district in 2020.
 She was endorsed by U.S. Representatives Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, and Ro Khanna of California.
-During the campaign, Islam supported Medicare for All and a $15 federal minimum wage.
+During the campaign, Parkes supported Medicare for All and a $15 federal minimum wage.
 She placed a close third with 12.3% of the vote.

-Islam struggled with paying rent, did not have healthcare, and put her student loan debt into forbearance during the campaign due to not being able to work full time.
+Parkes struggled with paying rent, did not have healthcare, and put her student loan debt into forbearance during the campaign due to not being able to work full time.
 She filed a formal petition to the Federal Election Commission to allow candidates to use campaign contributions for a minimum salary and health benefits.
 She charged that current regulations barred working-class people from running for office and the petition was supported by Campaign Legal Center, Common Cause, and Issue One.
-In December 2023, the FEC approved the rule change in a 5-1 vote.
+In December 2023, the FEC approved the rule change in a 5–1 vote.